EVI Industries, Inc.

 Earnings Conference Call

-The Company has provided a pre-recorded earnings conference call and business update in the “Investors” section of the Company’s website at www.evi-ind.com or by clicking here https://ir.evi-ind.com/message-from-the-ceo.
+The Company provided a pre-recorded earnings conference call, including a business update, which can be accessed in the “Investors” section of the Company’s website at www.evi-ind.com or by visiting https://ir.evi-ind.com/message-from-the-ceo.

 (compared to the same period of the prior fiscal year)